rtirrell/scrapr/README.md

 ## Install
-Probably easiest is to use pip to install the libraries.
+Probably easiest is to use pip to install the libraries. pip is a replacement for easy_install (and does much more besides).
+Installing pip (perhaps with sudo):
+    easy_install pip
 Then:
     mkdir db
     touch db/development.db
     python manage.py syncdb
     python manage.py runserver
     python -c 'import webbrowser; webbrowser.open("http://localhost:8000/app/")'

+Relative imports
+Setup project from scratch
+Add something
+Slides